apache/druid/docs/content/querying/sql.md

 grouping expressions or aggregated values.
 It can only be used together with GROUP BY.

 The ORDER BY clause refers to columns that are present after execution of GROUP BY.
 It can be used to order the results based on either grouping expressions or aggregated values.
-It can only be used together with GROUP BY.
+The ORDER BY expression can be a column name, alias, or ordinal position (like `ORDER BY 2` to order by the second column).
+ORDER BY can only be used together with GROUP BY.

 The LIMIT clause can be used to limit the number of rows returned.
 It can be used with any query type.
 It is pushed down to data nodes for queries that run with the native TopN query type, but not the native GroupBy query type.
 Future